ratschlab/gromics/docs/installation.rst

    Stable release
    --------------

-   To install ratschlab_omicstools, run this command in your terminal:
+   To install gromics, run this command in your terminal:

    .. code-block:: console

-       $ pip install ratschlab_omicstools
+       $ pip install gromics

-   This is the preferred method to install ratschlab_omicstools, as it will always install the most recent stable release.
+   This is the preferred method to install gromics, as it will always install the most recent stable release.

    If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.